 How Can I Get Rid of Bad Breath?

 There are plenty of things you can do to deal with bad breath.
 The first and most obvious is to brush your teeth.
-The minty flavor in the toothpaste will certainly cover and eliminate bad smells, but brushing your teeth does a lot more.
+The toothpaste's minty flavor will certainly cover and eliminate bad smells, but brushing your teeth does a lot more.
 The scrubbing action in your mouth breaks up plaque, which is where the bacteria tend to collect.
 By destroying their habitat, you make it easy to remove bacteria from your mouth when you rinse.
-By doing that regularly, you prevent a buildup.
-This reverses bad breath and prevents it from returning quickly.
+By doing that regularly, you avoid a buildup; this reverses bad breath and keeps it from returning quickly.

 In addition to basic oral hygiene, you can always mask bad breath when necessary.
 Man mints and gum are proven to be effective, so don’t be afraid of them.